Preparing the children for mom's spine surgery

 Two days after the surgery, her children visited for 15 minutes, but in hindsight Sarah thinks waiting three days would have been better.
 During their visit, the children wanted to lay with Sarah in her bed, and that was not possible.

 Wondering what to expect right after spine fusion surgery?
-Read Spinal Fusion Surgery Recovery: At The Hospital (One to Two Days)
+Read Hospital Care After Spinal Fusion Surgery (2 to 4 Days)

 Seeing their mother in pain at the hospital scared the children, and they needed lots of reassurances that soon their mother would be her old self again.

 Home again, but not business as usual

 Once Sarah's children had their mom home, they went back to their cheerful, carefree selves.

 But for Sarah, the hard part was just beginning as she started the road to recovery.

 We'll continue to follow Sarah as she recovers from home.
 In Part 3 of our series, we'll share the essential items Sarah needed to get on the road to recovery, and we'll shed some light on to how she managed her children.